 Ways to Get Involved

-Each year, more than 200 faculty, 550 undergraduates, and 190 graduate students engage in team-based research through Bass Connections.
+Each year, more than 350 faculty, well over a thousand undergraduates and several hundred graduate students engage in team-based research through Bass Connections.
 Projects, courses and summer programs are aligned with five interdisciplinary themes; Bass Connections Open provides additional opportunities for projects outside the themes.

 Project teams are generally groups of five to 20 individuals, including at least two team leaders, graduate and undergraduate students, who work together to address a societal challenge through interdisciplinary research and outreach.
 Projects generally last nine to 12 months.
 Besides leading a team, faculty may opt to participate on a project team as a contributor, providing occasional guidance.
 Staff, graduate students, postdocs and trainees/fellows may also co-lead projects, but all projects must have at least one faculty team leader.